CartoDB/carto-react-template/DEVELOPERS.md

 yarn start
 ```

-From this moment, template-sample-app-2 or template-base-2 will be using your local version of the library packages.
+From this moment, the template will be using your local version of the library packages, allowing a faster development.